Snap Inc. [SNAP] – Is there any real value to SNAP Stock or is it vaporware?

 This company’s Return on Total Capital is -34.45, and its Return on Invested Capital has reached -33.80%.
 Its Return on Equity is -45.23, and its Return on Assets is -30.74.
 These metrics suggest that this Snap Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

 What about valuation?
-This company’s Enterprise Value to EBITDA is -25.60.
-The Enterprise Value to Sales for this firm is now 13.67.
+This company’s Enterprise Value to EBITDA is -26.27.
+The Enterprise Value to Sales for this firm is now 14.03, and its Total Debt to Enterprise Value stands at 0.06.
 Snap Inc. [SNAP] has a Price to Book Ratio of 10.23.

 Conclusion: Is Snap Inc. [SNAP] a Reliable Buy?